popena/IRC-Bot/README.md

 IRC-Bot
 =======

-This programs is written in C# and was made solely for learning purposes.
+This program is written in C# and was made solely for learning purposes.

-Features:
+Functions:
 =======

 !date            : Prints the current date and time